 Percale is a medium-weight, tightly woven fabric with a matte finish.
 It’s crispy and cool and breathes just fine despite its high thread count.
 That’s because the yarn used in creating it is thin.
 We use percale in our American sheets and our fitted sheets.
 The quality is excellent for sheets because it is easy to wash, dry and care for as it has very high durability.

 Egyptian cotton is also cool and crispy, but with a smoother and finer finish than the abovementioned.
 The longer fibers create a fine, soft and stronger cotton compared to other types of cotton.
 This gives the product its famed soft and exclusive feel.

 Flannel sheets get their soft, fuzzy surface because the fabric is brushed.
 What makes our flannel beddings unique is that they’re made of 100 percent cotton and both the cloth and the yarn are brushed.
+The weave is actually brushed on both sides.
 This gives our linens an extra soft and fuzzy finish without being itchy.
 If you’re always cold this is for you.

 Seersucker is a weaving technique where the yarns are woven at different tensions.
 This creates the signature puckered texture.
 Because of this, the fabric doesn't lie close to the skin giving it its famous breathable and cooling properties.

 Now that you’re equipped with the essentials, you’re all set for a night of blissful sleep.
 Sleep tight, and don’t let the bedding bite!